Mucositis (Mouth Sores) & Oral Care Tip Sheet

 - Weight loss of 5 pounds or more since the mouth sores began.

 Mouth sores generally must heal on their own.
 Continuing to perform good mouth care can help speed the healing process along.
-If mouth pain is interfering with eating and swallowing, your oncologist may prescribe a mouth rinse, which temporarily numbs the mouth or an oral pain medication.
+If mouth pain is interfering with eating and swallowing, your provider may prescribe a mouth rinse, which temporarily numbs the mouth or an oral pain medication.
 In addition, if weight loss from poor intake of food and fluids is a concern, you may be referred to a nutritionist.
 If necessary, your oncologist may decide to delay further treatments until the mouth sores have healed.